-- (1) The Respondent was properly notified of the charges by a duly processed "Notice of Hearing and Complaint" along with a sworn affidavit detailing those charges as provided for in Section 73-21-99, Mississippi Code of 1972, Annotated, and the Respondent has been afforded all due process required by law. - (2) The Respondent was subject to jurisdiction of the Board pursuant to Section 73-21-97 (l)(f), Mississippi Code of 1972, Annotated. - (3) The Respondent committed the violation as charged and shipped compounded prescription medication into the State of Mississippi without a compounding certificate in 2020, 2021, 2022 and 2023.
+- (1) The "Notice of Hearing and Complaint" along with a sworn affidavit detailing those charges was served pursuant to Section 73-21-99, Mississippi Code of 1972, Annotated. - (2) The Respondent has been afforded all due process required by law. - (3) The Respondent was issued a pharmacy technician registration by the Board, Pharmacy Technician Registration Number PT-219415, and as such was subject to jurisdiction of the Board pursuant to Section 73-21-97 (1)(f), Mississippi Code of 1972, Annotated. - (4) The Respondent committed the violation as charged. - (5) The Respondent voluntarily surrendered her pharmacy technician registration on October 16, 2023.